Isabel Burgess: National Transportation Safety Board (1969–1976)

 A hearing on Burgess' nomination was heard by the Senate Committee on Commerce on October 3, 1969, with her approval won shortly thereafter.
 During her tenure, Burgess oversaw several crucial events in transportation safety and evolution, including the ALM Flight 980 crash in 1970.
 Overall, Burgess oversaw 17 major NTSB investigations, as well as 12 official hearings.
 Burgess was noted for her frequent domestic and international speeches advocating for better safety in the transportation industry, both in the private and government sectors.

 Burgess focused most of her time on the Board towards cabin safety on aircraft, better galley and gallery security, jumpseat safety, and an unprecedented platform advocating for better evacuation slides and emergency interior lighting.
 In 1971, she was named "Outstanding Woman in the Field of Life Support" by the Survival and Flight Equipment Association.
 She was also named an honorary member of the Flight Attendants Association in 1972 for her work towards greater transportation safety.
 Burgess served on the NTSB until 1976.

 Later life and death

-After serving on the NTSB, Burgess briefly served in the Department of the Interior as Special Assistant to the Assistant Secretary of Energy and Minerals starting in 1976, before she retired permanently from civil service in January 1977.
+After serving on the NTSB, Burgess briefly served in the Department of the Interior as special assistant to the assistant secretary of energy and minerals starting in 1976, before she retired permanently from civil service in January 1977.

-In 1991, Burgess moved back to Arizona from her residence in Washington, DC.
-Burgess died on September 17, 1999 in Scottsdale, Arizona from breast cancer, and is buried in Cleveland, Ohio.
+In 1991, Burgess moved back to Arizona from her residence in Washington, D.C.
+Burgess died on September 17, 1999, in Scottsdale, Arizona, from breast cancer, and is buried in Cleveland, Ohio.